-- jacent shell plates shall be heat treated before they are welded to larger parts of the pressure vessel. - (B) the mechanical stress relieving process shall preferably be carried out during the hydrostatic pressure test required by 423.
-6, by applying a higher pressure than the test pressure reguired by 423, 6 (1).
-The pressurizing medium shall be water; - (C) for the water temperature.
-423. 6 (2) applies. - (D) stress relieving shall be performed while the tank is supported by its regular saddles or supporting structure or, when stress relieving cannot be carried out on board, in a manner which will give the same stresses and stress distribution as when supported by its regular saddles or supporting structure. - (E) the maximum stress relieving pressure shall be held for 2 hours per 25 mm of thickness, but in no case less than 2 hours. - (F) the upper limits placed on the calculated stress levels during stress relieving shall be the following: - (a) equivalent general primary membrane stress: 0.9 R_o - (b) equivalent stress composed of primary bending stress plus membrane stress: 1.35 R_e, where $R{\rm e}$ is the specific lower minimum yield stress or 0.2% proof stress at test temperature of the steel used for the tank. - (G) strain measurements will normally be required to prove these limits for at least the first tank of a series of identical tanks built consecutively.
+- (B) the mechanical stress relieving process shall preferably be carried out during the hydrostatic pressure test required by 423.
+6, by applying a higher pressure than the test pressure required by 423.
+6 (1).
+The pressurizing medium shall be water; - (C) for the water temperature, 423.
+6 (2) applies. - (D) stress relieving shall be performed while the tank is supported by its regular saddles or supporting structure or, when stress relieving cannot be carried out on board, in a manner which will give the same stresses and stress distribution as when supported by its regular saddles or supporting structure. - (E) the maximum stress relieving pressure shall be held for 2 hours per 25 mm of thickness, but in no case less than 2 hours. - (F) the upper limits placed on the calculated stress levels during stress relieving shall be the following: - (a) equivalent general primary membrane stress: 0.9 R_e - (b) equivalent stress composed of primary bending stress plus membrane stress: $1.35 R_e$, where R_e is the specific lower minimum yield stress or 0.2% proof stress at test temperature of the steel used for the tank. - (G) strain measurements will normally be required to prove these limits for at least the first tank of a series of identical tanks built consecutively.
 The location of strain gauges shall be included in the mechanical stress relieving procedure to be submitted in accordance with (3). - (H) the test procedure shall demonstrate that a linear relationship between pressure and strain is achieved at the end of the stress relieving process when the pressure is raised again up to the design pressure. - (I) high-stress areas in way of geometrical discontinuities such as nozzles and other openings shall be checked for cracks by dye penetrant or magnetic particle inspection after mechanical stress relieving.
 Particular attention in this respect shall be paid to plates exceeding 30 mm in thickness. - (J) steels which have a ratio of yield stress to ultimate tensile strength greater than 0.8 shall generally not be mechanically stress relieved.
 If, however, the yield stress is raised by a method giving high ductility of the steel, slightly higher rates may be accepted upon consideration in each case. - (K) Mechanical stress relieving cannot be substituted for heat treatment of cold formed parts of tanks if the degree of cold forming exceeds the limit above which heat treatment is required. - (L) the thickness of the shell and heads of the tank shall not exceed 40 mm.
 Higher thicknesses may be accepted for parts which are thermally stress relieved. - (M) local buckling shall be guarded against, particularly when tori-spherical heads are used for tanks and domes. - (N) the procedure for mechanical stress relieving shall be to a recognized standard.